Lukodiablo/creepy-development-journal/README.md

 ## 🌐 Learn More

-Thecreepy.app is currently offline due to infrastructure freeze.
-Once funding reaches $250, the site will be restored and publicly accessible.
+The site [thecreeppy.app](https://Thecreepy.app) is is partially restored.
+Once funding reaches $150, the services  will be fully restored.

 Sponsor the recovery: [github.com/sponsors/Lukodiablo](https://github.com/sponsors/Lukodiablo)